Mebsina/vocab-app/README.md

 ### 3. Environment Configuration

 This application connects to a Firebase Firestore backend.
-Your team lead will provide you with the necessary Firebase configuration values.
+Your team will provide you with the necessary Firebase configuration values.

 1.  **Update `.gitignore`:** Ensure your `.gitignore` file (in the project root) contains the line `.env`.
 2.  **Create `.env` from `.env.example`:** In your project root (`vocab`), make a copy of the `.env.example` file and rename it to `.env`.